We’ve already put together a guide outlining the different types of German Shepherds.

 2) East German/DDR German Shepherd History

-Because breeding was so well isolated to East Germany, the standards and discipline of the breeding programs for this line were kept extremely high – in particular the health, temperament and working pedigree standards.
+Because breeding was so well isolated from outside influence and government regulated in East Germany, the standards and discipline of the breeding programs for this line were kept extremely high – in particular the health, temperament and working pedigree standards.

 Only dogs free of hip dysplasia were bred together, so they had very few joint problems and other health issues that the German Shepherd breed suffered from as a whole.